3 things to know when looking for a web developer

 2. prevents there from being any ‘outside of scope’ costs (having to develop features that were not outlined or missed in the initial brief).

 Have a look at our web development services to see how we work.

 The project is your project, so make sure you keep track of the progress of it.
-In a sense, you are the project manager regardless of whether the team or web developer you’ve hired have a internal team structure.
+In a sense, you are the project manager regardless of whether the team or web developer you’ve hired has an internal team structure.
 It’s your prerogative to set milestones, catch up meetings, be a fly on the wall, a general overseer.
-Let them know before hand that you would like regular updates, but do not become complacent and make sure you’ve been in touch for updates at least once a week (unless you’ve already agreed update intervals).
+Let them know beforehand that you would like regular updates, but do not become complacent and make sure you’ve been in touch for updates at least once a week (unless you’ve already agreed on update intervals).